 In 2013 he was selected to take part of the Abbas Kiarostami Fim Seminar at IBAFF International Film Festival.
 Soto has worked with filmmakers such as Colombian Rubén Mendoza, award-winning British documentarian Michael Chanan and multimedia artists as Caglar Kimyoncu and Juan delGado, among others.

 He has participated in many international film festivals with his documentaries ‘Women Close-up’, ‘How many hours in a day?’, ‘The light bulb’, ’19 south 65 west’, ‘Snow’, ‘Oslo 2012’, ‘Too late for the cinema’ and his first feature documentary ‘Study on Reflections’.

-His sci-fi-video-installation 'Extirpating the Queerness' has been exhibited at nGbK, Berlin in the exhibition 'What is Queer today is not Queer tomorrow' in 2014 and his live-video-performance '2001' and the documentary 'Parable of Returning' are under development.
+His sci-fi-video-installation ‘Extirpating the Queerness’ has been exhibited at nGbK, Berlin in the exhibition ‘What is Queer today is not Queer tomorrow’ in 2014.

 Wilson left home in Medellin (Colombia) on his way to Bogota but he never arrived to his destination.
 Thirty years later after the peace agreements with the FARC, he returns from his exile in London to meet his family who believe him dead.
 The plane journey shapes a parable just like the title of the poem by Porfirio Barba Jacob.

 Best international short film @ Cali International Film Festival, Colombia Jury Prize @ Panorama du Cinéma Colombien – Le Chien qui aboie, France

 Students Prize @ Panorama du Cinéma Colombien – Le Chien qui aboie, France